This post may contain affiliate links.

 Start at least 24 hours ahead for a thawed turkey and up to 5 days ahead for a frozen turkey.

 • 4 to 5 days before roasting.
-Thaw the turkey.
+Thaw the turkey (about 24 hours per 4 to 5 pounds).

-• 1 hour before roasting: Preheat the oven; let your turkey come to room temperature; stuff and tie the turkey, then place it on your roasting pan.
+• 1 hour before roasting: Preheat the oven; let the turkey sit out at a cool room temperature (no more than 2 hours total for raw poultry); stuff the cavity, tuck the wings, and tie the legs; place on the rack in your roasting pan.

-• Let the turkey rest (30 minutes).
-Cover the turkey with aluminum foil to help it retain heat.
+• Let rest (20 to 30 minutes).
+Tent with aluminum foil while the juices redistribute to help it retain heat.

 • Make the gravy.
 Or heat up pre-made gravy.
 This Turkey Gravy recipe uses the drippings; this Mushroom Gravy can be made entirely in advance, no drippings required.

 • Carve the turkey.
-See our turkey carving tutorial for step-by-step photos.
+See my turkey carving tutorial for step-by-step photos.

 Now, let’s look at each step in detail.